Publications

 2026

 Floating-point numbers are finite-precision approximations to real numbers and are ubiquitous in computer applications in nearly every field.
-Selecting the right floating-point representation that achieves a good balance of performance and numerical accuracy is a difficult task, which has become even more critical as hardware has trended to high-performance, low-precision operations.
+Selecting the right floating-point representation that balances performance and numerical accuracy is a difficult task – one that has become even more critical as hardware trends toward high-performance, low-precision operations.
 Although the common wisdom around changing floating-point precision implies that accuracy and performance are inversely correlated, more advanced techniques can often circumvent this tradeoff.
-Applying complex numerical optimizations to real-world code, however, is an arduous engineering task that requires expertise in numerical analysis and performance engineering, and the specific computational context.
+Applying complex numerical optimizations to real-world code, however, is an arduous engineering task that requires expertise in numerical analysis and performance engineering, and application-specific numerical context.
 While there is a plethora of existing tools that partially automate this process, they are limited in the scope of optimization techniques or still require substantial human intervention.
-We present Poseidon, a modular and fully extensible framework that fully automates floating-point analyses and optimizations for real-world applications within a production compiler.
-Poseidon operates as two-phase compiler.
-In the first compilation, Poseidon captures computational context through small surrogate profiled executions.
-In the second compilation, Poseidon consumes profiled data, generates and evaluates candidate rewrites such as precision changes and algebraic rewrites, and solves for optimal performance/accuracy tradeoffs and rewrite sets.
+We present Poseidon, a modular and extensible framework that fully automates floating-point optimizations for real-world applications within a production compiler.
+Our key insight is that a small surrogate profile often reveals sufficient numerical context to drive effective rewrites.
+Poseidon operates as a two-phase compiler: the first compilation instruments the program to capture numerical context; the second compilation consumes profiled data, generates and evaluates candidate rewrites, and solves for optimal performance/accuracy tradeoffs.
 Poseidon’s interoperability with standard compiler analyses and optimizations grants it analysis and optimization advantages unavailable to existing source- and binary-level approaches.
-We evaluate Poseidon on multiple large-scale applications and perform ablations on each component of Poseidon’s design.
-We find that performing profile-guided algebraic rewrites and precision tuning leads to outsized benefits in performance without substantially changing accuracy, and outsized accuracy benefits without diminishing performance.
-On a quaternion differentiator, Poseidon enables a 1.46× speedup with a relative error of 1e-7.
-In DOE’s 64-bit LULESH hydrodynamics application, Poseidon improves program accuracy to exactly match a 512-bit simulation run without substantially reducing runtime performance.
+On multiple large-scale applications, Poseidon leads to outsized benefits in performance without substantially changing accuracy, and outsized accuracy benefits without diminishing performance.
+On a quaternion differentiator, Poseidon enables a 1.46x speedup with a relative error of 10e-7.
+On DOE’s LULESH hydrodynamics application, Poseidon improves program accuracy to exactly match a 512-bit simulation run without substantially reducing performance.

 2024

-- LAFI 2024Abstract Interpretation for Automatic DifferentiationIn 10th Workshop on Languages for Inference at POPL, Jan 2024, London, UK.
+- LAFI ’24Abstract Interpretation for Automatic DifferentiationIn 10th Workshop on Languages for Inference at POPL, Jan 2024, London, UK.

 Despite the fact that Automatic Differentiation (AD) underlies much of machine learning, scientific computing and graphics, static analyses of AD code has been limited.
 In this position paper, we argue why AD code needs precise, general and scalable abstract interpretation and why this abstract interpretation should leverage the specific structure inherent to AD.
 Lastly, we demonstrate a new use of abstract interpretation of AD to analyze Coordinate MLPs from Graphics, attaining orders of magnitude more precision than prior work.